Trump signals he’s open to state limits on contraceptive access, then insists he’s not

 “Well, I have an opinion on that, but I’m not going to explain,” Trump said, according to the transcript of the interview.
 “I’m not gonna say it yet.
 But I have pretty strong views on that.
 And I’ll be releasing it probably over the next week.”

-The post Trump signals he’s open to state limits on contraceptive access, then insists he’s not appeared first on Indiana Capital Chronicle.
+The post Trump signals he’s open to state limits on contraceptive access, then insists he’s not appeared first on NC Newsline.